What the World Showed Me- Thailand

 Caught in Songkran

-One day, out of nowhere, water and powder are thrown on us.
-For a moment, I do not understand what is happening.
-My body reacts before my mind can catch up.
+One morning, while out and about exploring the outdoor markets, from out of nowhere, a gush of water and white powder are thrown on our faces.
+I don't understand what's happening.
+My body reacts before with shock.
 Then I realize this is Songkran, the Thai New Year, where people throw water in the streets to wash away the old and welcome the new.
 What startled me a second ago becomes one of my favorite memories.
 I love that a whole culture has a ritual for letting go and beginning again.

 The Grand Palace